ccxt/ccxt/CONTRIBUTING.md

 #### Derived Exchange Classes

+Transpiler is regex-based and heavily relies on specific formatting rules.
+If you break them then the transpiler will either fail to generate Python/PHP classes at all or generate malformed Python/PHP syntax.

 Below are key notes on how to keep the JS code transpileable.

+Use the linter `npm run lint js/your-exchange-implementation.js` before you build.
+It will cover many (but not all) the issues, so manual checking will still be required if transpilation fails.

 If you see a `[TypeError] Cannot read property '1' of null` exception or any other transpilation error when you `npm run build`, check if your code satisifes the following rules: